eksctl-io/eksctl/userdocs/src/usage/cluster-upgrade.md

     nodes can be upgraded more than one minor version at a time, provided the nodes stay within two minor versions of the control plane.

+!!!info
+    The old `eksctl update cluster` will be deprecated.
+Use `eksctl upgrade cluster` instead.

 ## Updating control plane version

 Control plane version updates must be done for one minor version at a time.